 Islamic Religion introduced medieval scholarship concerning hadith.
 Here is an opportunity to explore that subject more deeply.
-Suggested topics here include the method of identifying weak hadith in Ibn 'Adi al-Qattan, al-Kamil fi al-du'afa'; the use of Hadith in qur'anic commentary; the use of Hadith in Islamic law; and, finally, the modern authenticity controversy.
+Suggested topics here include the method of identifying weak hadith in Ibn 'Adi al-Qaṭṭan, al-Kamil fi al-du'afa'; the use of Hadith in qur'anic commentary; the use of Hadith in Islamic law; and, finally, the modern authenticity controversy.

-Muslims and Others in Abbasid Story-Telling Taught by Professor Julia Bray
+Muslims and Others in Abbasid Story-Telling Taught by tbc